Here we recommend 14 of the best zero waste toothpaste products for more sustainable and plastic-free clean teeth.

 When we hear this, our first reaction may be, “What alternative do we have?
 We have to brush our teeth.”
 True; however, this doesn’t mean we are limited to the product packaging marketed to us.
 Or the types of conventional toothpaste they contain.
 For instance, there are three basic zero waste alternatives to that plastic tube of toothpaste we so take for granted:

-Brush through our list of 14 best zero-waste toothpaste options to explore the range of zero waste options out there.
+Brush through our list of the 14 best zero-waste toothpaste options to explore the range of zero-waste options out there.

 Click to Jump to the Zero Waste Toothpastes We've Featured:

 This organic tooth-whitening power, flavored with sweet spice, contains no added sweeteners, artificial flavors, or colors in its ingredients.
 It’s also gluten and fluoride-free.

 The 51-gram zero-waste glass jar contains a six-month supply, or you can order a six-week supply.
 The Dirt makes the powder from natural baking soda, bentonite clay, and essential oils.
 It’s naturally antiseptic and antibacterial.
 It also comes in two flavors, super mint, and cinna mint.
 The powder is free of SLS, paraben, and glycerine.

 As a great zero waste alternative to traditional toothpaste, not least because it provides an alternative to charcoal toothpaste for tooth whitening.
 Using the product enhances fresh breath as well.
 You’ll also find this zero-waste toothpaste a great solution should you have sensitive teeth.
 Furthermore, this all-natural plastic-free toothpaste with an excellent taste

 In case you’ve wondered how tooth bites work, here is a great example.
 Take one tablet, chew it with a bit of water in your mouth, and brush your teeth.
 The experience is delightful.
 FRESC flavors our choice of zero-waste fluoride-free bites with mint.